Something Childish

 Something Childish and Other Stories is a 1924 collection of short stories by the writer Katherine Mansfield.
-It was first published in America as The Little Girl.
+It was published in America as The Little Girl.

 This anthology was published after her death by her husband John Middleton Murry.
-Murry wrote in his introductory note that this volume contains the stories written between Bliss: and Other Stories (1920) and The Garden Party: and Other Stories (1922).
-The additional stories are the earlier first four stories, plus "Sixpence" (which Mansfield thought sentimental) and "Poison".
+Murry wrote in his introductory note that most of the stories in this collection were written between In a German Pension (1911) and Bliss and Other Stories (1920) with the exception of six stories – the first four were written before In a German Pension was published, while "Sixpence" and "Poison" were written after Bliss.